lroggendorff/getsassy/README.md

+#Get SASSy

+A quick presentation on using SASS and Compass, based on the excellent deck.js HTML5 presentation framework.

 #deck.js

 A JavaScript library for building modern HTML presentations. deck.js is flexible enough to let advanced CSS and JavaScript authors craft highly customized decks, but also provides templates and themes for the HTML novice to build a standard slideshow.